ponmar/filedb2/README.md

 2. Checkout wanted branch
 3. Open FileDB.sln in Visual Studio 2022
 4. Build solution
-5. Set FileDB project as startup project
+5. Set the FileDBAvalonia project as startup project and set the path to the included Demo.FileDB file as command line argument
-6. Start project.
-Note that a command line argument can be used to enable demo mode to avoid affecting the real database during development.
+6. Start the project

 ### Contribute